the-pawel-wojcik/eT-rcc-install/readme.md

 ```

 ## Get eT
-Get the [eT](https://etprogram.org/) website and click the red Download
+Go to the [eT](https://etprogram.org/) website and click the red download
 button from the top menu.
 It will take you to a
 [gitlab](https://gitlab.com/eT-program/eT/-/releases) releases page.
 Download
 the program from there.
 At the time of writing, the January 2024 version